-- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers. - The real servers must have their default gateway configured to point at the load balancer. - If you want the real servers to be able to access the internet on their own, i.e. browse the web, you will need to set up a MASQUERADE rule in the firewall script (some vendors incorrectly call this SNAT). - If you want real servers to be accessible on their own IP address for non-load balanced services, i.e. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server. - Move to the advanced NAT considerations section of the administration manual for more details on these two issues. - When using a load balancer in two-arm NAT mode, all load balanced services can be configured on the external IP.
+- In two-arm NAT mode the load balancer translates all requests from the external virtual server to the internal real servers. - The real servers must have their default gateway configured to point at the load balancer. - If you want the real servers to be able to access the Internet on their own, i.e. browse the web, you will need to set up a MASQUERADE rule in the firewall script (some vendors incorrectly call this SNAT).
+To do this go to Edit Configuration > Global options and ensure autonat is turned on and make sure that eth1 is your external network. - If you want real servers to be accessible on their own IP address for non-load balanced services, i.e. SMTP, you will need to set up individual SNAT and DNAT firewall script rules for each real server. - Move to the advanced NAT considerations section of the administration manual for more details on these two issues. - When using a load balancer in two-arm NAT mode, all load balanced services can be configured on the external IP.
 The real servers must also have their default gateways directed to the internal IP. - You can also configure the load balancers in one-arm NAT mode, but in order to make the servers accessible from the local network you need to change some routing information on the real servers.
 The administration manual has configuration details for one-arm NAT mode.